Mera Peak Expedition

 One of the trek’s highlights is its rich biodiversity.
 The Manaslu Conservation Area is home to rare species like blue sheep, Himalayan marmots, langurs, and even the elusive snow leopard.
 With fewer crowds on the trail, you have a better chance of spotting wildlife in their natural habitat.

-The trail begins at Machha Khola (900m) and steadily climbs through varied landscapes—from subtropical forests and alpine meadows to dramatic, snow-covered valleys.
+The trail begins at Machha Khola at 900 meters and steadily climbs through varied landscapes, from subtropical forests and alpine meadows to dramatic snow-covered valleys.
 The highest point of the Manaslu Circuit Trek is Larkya La Pass (5,106 meters), offering breathtaking views of Mount Manaslu, Cheo Himal, and Annapurna II.

 Extend Your Trek: Manaslu Circuit Trek with Tsum Valley